-Library staff are now available in the Library Monday through Friday from 8:30am to 4:30pm and Friday from 8:30 am to 12:00 pm.
+Library staff are available in the Library Monday through Thursday from 8:30am to 4:30pm and Friday from 8:30 am to 12:00 pm.
 To ensure social distancing, only two staff members will work on-site at the library, while the other two staff members will continue to work remotely.
 No one else will be allowed in the library at this time.
 The staff working on site will manage curbside pickup, mailing/delivery of physical book requests, scans of physical items (including Reserves), and interlibrary loan requests.
-See the tabs below, specifically the Physical Resources (Pickup, Mail, or Scan), Online Resources, and Staff Availability tabs, for updated information about these services.
+See the tabs below, specifically the Physical Resources (Pickup, Mail, or Scan), Online Resources, Interlibrary Loan (ILL), and Staff Availability tabs, for updated information about these services.

 Physical Resources (Pickup, Mail, or Scan)